jamesrharwood/srqr/items/approach.md

 ---
 id: qualitative-approach
 title: Qualitative approach and research paradigm
+checklist: Describe your qualitative approach, your guiding theory (if appropriate), and research paradigm, and reasons for your choices.
 ---

+## What to write

 Describe your qualitative approach, your guiding theory (if appropriate), and identify the research paradigm.^[Qualitative research includes an array of approaches and methodologies, both general (e.g., qualitative content analysis, general inductive approach) and specific (e.g., ethnography, grounded theory, phenomenography).] ["I like it when authors describe terms in their own words as well as using the proper terms."[Rahilah Zayn - Researcher]{.attribution}]{.aside}

 Explain why the selected approach is appropriate for the research question.